Last reviewed/updated: June 23, 2022

 Vashon Opera’s mask & vaccination policy

 Vashon Opera and the Vashon Center for the Arts will require audience members to provide proof of COVID-19 vaccination prior to entering the Kay White Hall.
-These policies are in effect for the performances of The Merry Widow on May 6 and 8 and any open rehearsal.
+These policies are in effect for the performances of Ariadne auf Naxos on September 2 and 4 and any open rehearsal.

 Masks are required at all times in the Kay White Hall regardless of a person’s vaccination status.

 Audience members are required to provide proof of vaccination (or proof of a negative COVID-19 test as outlined below).